SuperOfficeDocs/superoffice-docs/docs/en/document/learn/screen/index.md

 ### Our ref

 Enter your own reference.
-The default entry for each template is defined in SuperOffice Settings and maintenance, but you can also edit the content of this field.
+The default entry for each template is defined in Settings and maintenance, but you can also edit the content of this field.

 ### Your ref

-Enter the addressee’s reference from their communication.
+Enter the addressee's reference from their communication.

 ### Visible for